exadel-inc/etoolbox-authoring-kit/docs/md/customizing-toolkit.md

 The *Source* is further specified by calling the `adaptTo()` method which accepts the only argument - the adapter type.
 You can e.g. call `source.adaptTo(Annotation[].class)` to get the array of annotations attached to the source-reflected class, or class member.
 Also, you can specify a particular annotation like `source.adaptTo(DialogField.class)`.
 If the referred annotation is not actually present, `null` is returned.
 To mitigate null pointer management you can call `tryAdaptTo()` method that will return an `Optional` object.

 There is a bunch of predefined source adapters.
-For instance, a source object can be adapted to `MemberSource` that has several properties specific for member-based sources (refer to the Javadoc for details).
+For instance, a source object can be adapted to `MemberSource` that has several properties specific for member-based sources (refer to this [javadoc](../../core/src/main/java/com/exadel/aem/toolkit/api/handlers/MemberSource.java) for details).

 You can create your own adapter that would encapsulate some reasonable logic.
 See the following code snippet which shows how to virtually turn a ToolKit annotation into a writable Java entity: